leostelon/kissingface/README.md

 > 🔴**IMPORTANT**🔴
 >
-> Spheron Compute has some caching issues; recommended to run locally
+> 1. Spheron Compute has some caching issues; recommended to run locally
 > for testing purposes; please check the guide below on running it
 > locally.
-Thanks.
+> 2. Use a non rate-limited RPC endpoints to avoid failures.
+> 3. And also don't interact with older datasets, create your own before testing.
+Thanks :)

 # Get Started